Dealing with the effects of stress – How do you do it?

-Then the body switches on its parasympathetic-nervous-system (PNS), the bodies calming system, helping recovery after a big threat.
+Then the body switches on its parasympathetic-nervous-system (PNS), the body’s calming system, helping recovery after a big threat.
 Within minutes the zebra is back to calmly eating grass.

 These days ‘threats’ come in the way of thoughts like “I’m not feeling prepared enough for this afternoon’s presentation”, “I’m never going to get through my to-do list”, or “I think I just sent that group email with the wrong attachment”.

-Even after the work day is done we are still checking our smartphones to keep on top of work and reading emails, or facing a new stream of tasks and to-do lists when we get home, so the flood of “triggers” is never-ending.
+Even after the workday is done we are still checking our smartphones to keep on top of work and reading emails, or facing a new stream of tasks and to-do lists when we get home, so the flood of “triggers” is never-ending.

-The long terms effects of ongoing stress on our bodies has been well documented.
+The long terms effects of ongoing stress on our bodies have been well documented.
 Muscle tension, heart conditions, sleep problems, digestive problems, and even accelerated aging by shortening the length of each DNA strand, are all possible effects of chronic stress.

 Chemicals such as cortisol can also have significant effects on the brain, damaging brain cells and preventing new ones from forming, hindering new learning.
-An overactive amygdala can also leave us feeling anxious, nervous and depressed, limiting our resilience and creativity.
+An overactive amygdala can also leave us feeling anxious, nervous, and depressed, limiting our resilience and creativity.

-Lets not forget of course that certain types of pressure are good for us and ‘good stress’ helps us achieve our goals.
+Let’s not forget of course that certain types of pressure are good for us and ‘good stress’ helps us achieve our goals.
 Long periods of chronic stress, though, can cause all sorts of problems.

 Being able to mindfully “turn off” the flow of other noise, and be completely in the present moment, paying attention to what is happening right now, allows the PNS to take over and give our minds and bodies a rest.